Skip to content

 Always start with dry_run: true.
 Use raven flowspec list to review generated rules, then toggle specific rules live with raven flowspec toggle "<key>" when you are confident they are correct.

-The snapshot section configures warm-start persistence — saving the route table and RPKI cache to disk so RAVEN can restore state quickly on restart.
+The persistence section configures warm-start snapshots — saving the route table and RPKI cache to disk so RAVEN can restore state quickly on restart.

 enabled: true